 Below is a photo of printed figures of French cavalry.
 Some of them already have supports removed, but most still have them.
 It is worth noting that they are placed to support the tail and head – this will be almost always the case with cavalry models.

 To prepare the model for painting and placing it on the base, we must therefore get rid of the supports.
 However, you need to know that the resin from which the ships are made has a very good level of details, but at the same time it is slightly more fragile than types of resin, which some may know from casting figurines in 28mm scale.
 In the case of large parts it does not matter, but already with e.g. rifle barrels may have.
-The supports are so delicate that they should easily be removed, but to minimize the risk, we recommend the following method.
+The supports are so delicate that they should be easily removed, but to minimize the risk, we recommend the following two methods:

 The miniatures you receive are washed with special liquids (IPA – isopropanol and others) and a second time with water in an ultrasonic cleaner, and then hardened under a UV lamp.
 However, it may happen that small impurities will remain on them, when you see them, wash them gently in warm water with soap.
 Once dry, this will provide better adhesion to the paint.
 However, these are extremely rare cases – normally, you can immediately apply primer to the figures you take out of the packaging.